Xentrk/x3mRouting/README.md

 A video tutorial on how to allow the use of IPSET lists via the Selective routing VPN Client Policy Routing Screen can be viewed on [Vimeo](https://vimeo.com/287067217).

 #### DummyVPN
 In the screen picture above, you will notice an entry for **DummyVPN1**.
-For the Selective routing of Ports/MACs and IPSETs, [@Martineau](https://www.snbforums.com/members/martineau.13215/) recommends creating a “dummy” VPN Client entry if you require the ability to exploit the **Accept DNS Configuration=Exclusive** option that only creates the appropriate DNSVPN iptable chains if the table isn't empty.
+For the Selective routing of Ports/MACs and IPSETs, [@Martineau](https://www.snbforums.com/members/martineau.13215/) recommends creating a “dummy” VPN Client entry if you require the ability to exploit the **Accept DNS Configuration=Exclusive** option that only creates the appropriate DNSVPN iptable chain if the table isn't empty.
 Use a valid IPv4 address for the DummyVPN entry that differs from your LAN IPv4 address range.
 I recommend using a [bogon IP addres](https://ipinfo.io/bogon) for this purpose.

 #### IPSET Save/Restore File Location
 By default, all of the scripts will store backup copies of the IPSET lists in the **/opt/tmp** entware directory.
 This will allow the IPSET lists to be restored on system boot.
 If you prefer, you can specify another directory location by passing a directory parameter to the script.
 Usage examples are provided below.